 There is a delightful whiff of mystery concerning both the Canary Islands’ origins and the first inhabitants, the indigenous Guanches, subsequently banished by waves of marauding invaders.
-In 1821 the islands were declared a province of Spain, but the economic fallout from the Spanish Civil War and WWII plunged the islands into deep economic misery.
+In 1821 the islands were declared a province of Spain, but the economic fallout from the Spanish Civil War and WWII plunged them into deep economic misery.
 It wasn't until the 1960s that the economy began to pick up with the onset of mass tourism.
 The rest is history, as they say.

 And in the Beginning